One sentence summary

 - Rounding our knowledge in their way will give us a deeper feel for reality and the heightened power to alter it.

 - Do the Paul Graham/Hacker life model: you learn as many skills as you can that interest you and you follow the circumstances that these interests lead.
 You value the process of self discovery and making high-quality products.
 You figure out what kind of work suits you and what you want to avoid at all costs.
 You move by trial and error.
 This is how you pass your 20s.

 - At a certain point, you will have so many skills and such a unique perspective and the ability to tie disciplines and ideas together that when you are ready to settle on something, opportunities will inevitably present themselves to you.
 You may settle on this for years and develop more skills, then move to a slightly different direction when appropriate.
 In this new age, those who follow a rigid, singular path in their youth often find themselves in a career dead end in their forties, or overwhelmed with boredom.

-Note: there are no shortcuts to the apprenticeship phase – even for geniuses and naturals – Mozart and Einstein both took 10 years of work before they had a great work.
-There are no shortcuts.
-The only “shortcuts” are things that keep you on your path — a great mentor and books.
+Note: There are no shortcuts to the apprenticeship phase – even for 'geniuses' and 'naturals'.
+Mozart and Einstein both took 10 years of practice before they made a masterpiece.
+The only things close to shortcuts are things that keep you on your path, like a great mentor or books.

 Absorb the Master’s Power: The Mentor Dynamic

 You need expert guidance.
 The master-protege relationship is the most effective way to get good quickly.
 Once you have internalized their knowledge you must move on and never remain in their shadow.
 The goal is always to surpass your mentors in mastery and brilliance.